 Imagine for a minute, you’re on a desolate island and your only goal daily was to find your way off of the island.
 The movie “Cast Away” comes to mind, with Tom Hanks stranded after a plane crash.
 The only resource you have is an internet connection and 1% of battery life left on the device.
 How would you best use your time to reach your goal?

 Membership marketers must think about their own members: what they need, and how they need it delivered to them.
-Of course, not all situations need to be fast and emergency driven like our example.
-But isn’t it nice when you visit a website page or glance at a brochure and find what you need right away instead having to search?
+Of course, not all situations need to be fast and emergency-driven like our example.
+But isn’t it nice when you visit a website page or glance at a brochure and find what you need right away instead of having to search?

 “When creating content, be empathetic above all else.
 Try to live the lives of your audience.”